Learn@Illinois Moodle - Workshop Activity

 - How can I have the phases switch automatically so that I don't have to manually do it?

 See our help document Making Workshop More Automatic.

 - How are students matched with each other?

-Settings for matching students with other students are available in the "Allocate submissions" page linked from the active "Submission phase" column on the main page.
+Settings for matching students with other students are available in the "Submission phase" column by clicking "Allocate submissions".
 Students can be most easily matched by "Random allocation."
 Under this tab, you can set the desired number of reviews per submission (recommended) or per reviewer.
-Using groups with this activity is not generally needed.

 - Should I use Workshop or Forum for peer review?